 Backwraps

-Edges of ADEX EPS INSULATION that meet dissimilar substrates, terminations, wall openings, etc. shall be backwrapped.
+Edges of ADEX EPS-GD INSULATION that meet dissimilar substrates, terminations, wall openings, etc. shall be backwrapped using one of the following methods:

-Basecoat/mesh backwrap method
+Basecoat/mesh backwrap method;

-Spread ADEX BASECOAT (mixed with Portland cement) over the end and onto the face of the board wide enough to adhere minimum 76mm (3") of mesh.
+Spread ADEX BASECOAT over the end and onto the face of the board wide enough to adhere minimum 76mm (3") of mesh.
 Wrap the mesh around the board edge so it extends minimum 76mm (3") onto the opposite surface.

 Allow the basecoat/mesh backwrap to dry prior to installation.

-GD-CONTOUR BOARD method
+GD-CONTOUR BOARD method;

 Pre-wrapped GD-CONTOUR BOARD shall be installed at the perimeter of walls and openings (this includes system terminations, where dissimilar substrates meet, at expansion joints, at doors and windows, etc.).